wbsg-uni-mannheim/PyDI/PyDI/README.md

 # Python Data Integration Framework (PyDI)

 The PyDI framework provides methods for end-to-end data integration.
-The framework implements methods for data profiling, pre-processing, information extraction, normalization, schema matching, entity matching, data fusion, and result evaluation and reporting.
-The framework is designed as independent composable modules that operate on pure pandas dataframes as underlying data structure which makes its outputs fully compatible with third party packages using pandas.
-The methods in PyDI can be easily customized by passing building blocks such as pre-defined blockers, comparators, similarity functions, and conflict resolution functions.
-In addition, these building blocks can be used as a template to easily extend PyDI with additional data integration methods.
+The framework covers all steps of the integration process, including schema matching, data translation, entity matching, and data fusion.
+The framework offers both traditional string-based methods as well as modern LLM- and embedding-based techniques for these tasks.
+PyDI is designed as a set of independent, composable modules that operate on pandas DataFrames as the underlying data structure, ensuring interoperability with third-party packages that rely on pandas.
 ## Contents

 -   [Functionality](#functionality)